cloudmesh-community/book/chapters/case/case.md

    place the focusing tool on the laser head.
 Then carefully raise the cutting bed.
 When the focusing tool touches the material on the bed it will fall off indicating the laser is focused.
-You must be careful to not rais ethe bed too fast in order not to damage the laser head.
+You must be careful to not raise the bed too fast in order not to damage the laser head.
 6. Now we need to send the file to the job control software and initiate cutting